 Factors Involved in the Costs to Administer an Estate

-First, depending upon the nature of your loved one’s estate, there are likely to be several professionals involved, including attorneys, accountants, and financial advisors.
+First, depending on the nature of your loved one’s estate, there are likely to be several professionals involved, including attorneys, accountants, and financial advisors.
 It is also common to involve appraisers for real estate or other property.
-And in some more complicated estates, it may be necessary to hire auctioneers, surveyors, business appraisers, or other professionals.
+In some more complicated estates, it may be necessary to hire auctioneers, surveyors, business appraisers, or other professionals.

 When hiring a professional, the Executor or Trustee should have a formal written engagement agreement with the professional that outlines the scope of services being provided by the professional.